NothingButTyler/ghostnet/README.md

   <img src="https://contrib.rocks/image?repo=nothingbuttyler/ghostnet" alt="contrib.rocks image" />
 </a>

+See also the list of [contributors](https://github.com/nothingbuttyler/ghostnet/graphs/contributors) who participated in this project.

 ## Self hosting the bot
 We are not supporting/encouraging self hosting this bot.
 The code is here because we use Github to store our code, and so you know there isn't anything suspicious.